brunohdmacedo/Exo-Planet-Detection-Using-Deep-Learning/README.md

 The directory Contains the Following Files:-

-1.**NoteBook-Limited Data** :- This folder Contains .ipynb notebooks on Exo-Planet Detection using the Kepler Labelled Time-Series Dataset Provided in Inter IIT Tech Meet 2017.
+1.**NoteBooks** :- This folder Contains Jupyter notebooks on various architectures used for Exo-Planet Detection using the Kepler Labelled Time-Series Dataset Provided in Inter IIT Tech Meet 2017.
+The dataset can be found at Kaggle [here](https://www.kaggle.com/keplersmachines/kepler-labelled-time-series-data/tasks).

-2.**NoteBook-Full Data** :- This Folder Contains .ipynb notebooks on Exo-Planet Detection using Kaggle's Kepler Labelled Time-Series Dataset Titled **"Exo-Planet Hunting in Deep Space"**.
-Dataset Can be found [here](https://www.kaggle.com/keplersmachines/kepler-labelled-time-series-data/tasks)

-3.**Report** :- A pdf file of Detailed Analysis on Approaches used and Architecures implemented for Exo-Planet Detection alongwith results.
+2.**Report** :- A pdf file of Detailed Analysis on Approaches used and Architecures implemented for Exo-Planet Detection alongwith results.
 A brief Summary of the Report is given in the README file.

+3.**Transit Photometry** :- This folder Contains references to explanation of Transit Photometry(The technique used for Detecting Exo-Planets.